DevZakariaAz/Jekyll/docs/Conclusion.md

 # Conclusion

-In this conclusion, we summarize the main points discussed and outline next steps for mastering Laravel.
+Here, we conclude the Laravel report.